-The sensor fusion test measures timestamp accuracy of camera and other sensors for Android phones.
+The sensor fusion test measures timestamp accuracy of of sensors for Android devices, specifically camera image sensors and gyroscopes.
 This page provides step-by-step directions on how to setup the Sensor Fusion test and Sensor Fusion Box for the first time.

 Before getting started, ensure you have the following components:

 - USB A to C cable (for test phone)